Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from a logic error in the Permission Manager component that incorrectly handles the microphone privacy indicator state.
-The issue has been assigned a CVSS v3.1 Base Score of 3.3 (Low) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:L/I:N/A:N. This indicates a local attack vector, low attack complexity, low privileges required, no user interaction needed, unchanged scope, low confidentiality impact, and no impact on integrity or availability.
-The vulnerability is categorized under CWE-703 (Improper Check or Handling of Exceptional Conditions) (NVD).
+The vulnerability has been assigned a CVSS v3.1 base score of 3.3 (LOW) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:L/I:N/A:N. The vulnerability is characterized by local attack vector, low attack complexity, requires low privileges, and no user interaction.
+It primarily impacts confidentiality with a low severity rating.
+The weakness is categorized under CWE-703 (Improper Check or Handling of Exceptional Conditions) (NVD).

-The vulnerability could lead to local escalation of privilege without requiring additional execution privileges.
-The primary impact is on system confidentiality, as indicated by the CVSS metrics, potentially allowing unauthorized access to microphone status information (NVD).
+The vulnerability could lead to local escalation of privilege with no additional execution privileges needed.
+The primary impact is on system confidentiality, as indicated by the CVSS metrics, while there are no direct impacts on integrity or availability of the system (NVD).

-Google has addressed this vulnerability in Android 16.0 through a security update.
-Users are advised to apply the latest security patches as provided in the Android Security Bulletin (Android Bulletin).
+The vulnerability has been addressed in Android 16.0 security updates.
+Users are advised to update their Android devices to the latest security patch level (Android Bulletin).

 Source: This report was generated using AI